Last Updated April 30, 2021

 Tranquility Beach Dominica

 Tranquility Beach Resort is part of the Curio Collection by Hilton.
-They offer fully-serviced one and two-bedroom condominium suites, as well as studio suites and one, two, and three-bedroom villas.
+When completed, they will offer fully-serviced one- and two-bedroom condominium suites, as well as studio suites and one-, two-, and three-bedroom villas.

 Amenities and services include a spa, wellness center, gym, restaurant, swimming pool, gift shop, and more.